vchain-us/docs/site/guide/quickhelp.md

 This is the step where an account holder will indicate how the asset should be viewed to the outside world.

-**NOTE : the contents of the asset itself is *NEVER* uploaded to Codenotary or sent anywhere and relies solely on a locally calculated SHA256 hash to ensure uniqueness of the asset, and it is only the hash that is being notarized/signed.**
+**NOTE : the contents of the asset itself are *NEVER* uploaded to Codenotary or sent anywhere and rely solely on a locally calculated SHA256 hash to ensure uniqueness of the asset, and it is only the hash that is being notarized/signed.**

 By default (when not notarized) an asset will be seen as *UNKNOWN* because it was never notarized.
 For example, when authenticating a generated random file this is the expected results.